josephong610/week7assignment/README.md

 | 107         | Jamie Park   | 2025        | Statistical Science  |
 | 105         | Riley Zhang  | 2023        | Statistical Science  |

+The table shows that the query does indeed return the students who are in Statistical Science after 2023 in alphabetical order.
+It seems there are three students that fit this criteria.

 ---